Bain Capital

 Venture Round in 2007

-Ameritox is a U.S.-based company, founded in 1996, that specializes in pain medication monitoring services.
-It provides laboratory services and practice management tools designed to assist clinicians in managing and optimizing the care of patients with chronic pain.
-The company emphasizes collaboration through its research programs, working alongside academic institutions and pain centers to advance the field of pain medication monitoring.
-Ameritox aims to deliver expert support and resources that enhance the effectiveness of pain management practices.
+Ameritox is a U.S.-based company established in 1996 that specializes in pain medication monitoring services.
+It provides laboratory services and practice management tools designed to assist clinicians in coordinating and optimizing care for patients suffering from chronic pain.
+In addition to its core offerings, Ameritox supports healthcare providers with expert guidance and resources, facilitating improved patient management.
+The company is recognized for its innovative research programs, collaborating with academic institutions and pain centers to advance the field of pain medication monitoring.

 Tengion